joinpursuit/8-0-quiz-questions-project/questions/loops.md

 console.log("Hello World\n");
 console.log("Hello World\n");
 ```
-but in an more elegant way, loops can this in just few lines See below
+but in an more elegant way, loops can handle this in just few lines.
+See below

 ## While Loop
-This repeatedly  runs  a code block while a certain evaluates to true.
-It checks first before executing the code block.
+This repeatedly runs a code block while a certain condition evaluates to true.
+It checks first before executing a code block.

 ```js
 let i=1;
         while(i<=10){